ROCm/hipfort/docs/tutorials/rocfft-examples.rst

      - Not available: load and store callbacks require device functions, which cannot be written in Fortran.

-The remaining examples cover material from the rocFFT how-to guides:
+The remaining programs cover material from the rocFFT how-to guides:
 `Normalizing with a scale factor`_, `Inspecting a plan`_ and `Reusing compiled kernels`_.